zodmaner/cl-echo-client-server/README.md

 A simple echo client and server in Common Lisp.

 I implements this in order to learn socket programming using Common Lisp.
+The server is multi-threaded, and can accept and handle multiple connections at the same time.

 #### Dependencies